-Religion in Schools
+Religion and Schools

 Schools with a religious character, or 'faith schools' as they are commonly known, account for around a third of our publicly funded schools.
 This seriously limits choice for parents who do not want a religious education for their children, or do not share the faith of the local school.

-Despite a consistent and dramatic decline in church attendance and a growing proportion of non-religious citizens, successive governments have paved the way for ever greater religious involvement in education, often to the detriment of community schools.
+Despite a consistent and dramatic decline in church attendance, and a growing proportion of non-religious citizens, successive governments have paved the way for ever greater religious involvement in education, often to the detriment of community schools.